alfhashut/NspUpdater_Termux_Script/README.md

 `0.1`: Fixes and bug fixes in the codes in the script

 `0.2` \[Menu Update\]: Added user-friendly menu, fixed some problems and bugs and more

+`0.3` \[Nanu Update\]: Nsp updater name changed new name nanu.
+Nanu Github is fully updated (nozwock thanks for that).
+Bug fixes and new features and more.